-Remuneration is made up of salary, shares and fees.
+Remuneration is made up of salary and fees.

 Paul Gerard Foley, Wellington (Director).

-BCA/LLB, Chartered Fellow, NZ Institute of Directors
+BCA/LLB, Chartered Fellow, Member of NZ Institute of Directors

 Mr Foley is a director on the board of directors of the Manager and the Chairman of the board of directors of the Manager's parent company, Booster Financial Services Limited.
 Paul is a consultant with MinterEllisonRuddWatts.
-He has over 30years' experience working with companies in the financial services, manufacturing and energy fields and is a past director and chair of NZX and ASX listed companies.
+He has over 30 years' experience working with companies in the financial services, manufacturing and energy fields and is a past director and chair of NZX and ASX listed companies.

-Remuneration is made up of fees and shares.
+Remuneration is made up of salary and fees.

 Allan Seng Tong Yeo, Brisbane, Australia (Director).

 BCA (Hons), BA